XploreX/media-server/README.md

    Figure out yourselves, I don't own Mac
    ```
    PS: binaries are their for macOS too

+## Screenshots
+You can see the working of the app [here.](https://github.com/XploreX/media-server/blob/master/images/screenshots.md)

 ## How to use from source code